Heat health alert issued by Met Office as temperature set to reach 30C

 “Temperatures are likely to start to drop from the west on Saturday and more widely into Sunday, as showers and thunderstorms sweep north-east across the country.”

-June was the hottest since data recording began in 1884, with England, Scotland, Wales and Northern Ireland also reporting their respective warmest June on record.
+June was the hottest since records began in 1884, with England, Scotland, Wales and Northern Ireland also reporting their respective warmest June on record.

 Temperatures hit a high of 32C last month, with an average mean temperature of 15.8C – eclipsing the previous record by 0.9C.